*NEW BERLIN SEWER DYE TESTING PROJECT*

 Payments should be made at City Hall 3805 S. Casper Drive, Monday - Friday 8:00 a.m. to 4:30 p.m. or they can be placed in the drop off box outside of City Hall in the parking lot.

 See Payment and Billing Information for more details.

 Please note, the Utility Office hours are currently 7:00 a.m. to 3:00 p.m.
 Monday-Friday.

-COVID-19 is an acute respiratory illness that is transmitted two ways: respiratory and contact.
-Customers should follow public health recommendations for common sense health safety tips.
+COVID-19 is an acute respiratory illness that is transmitted in two ways: respiratory and contact.
+Customers should follow public health recommendations for common-sense health safety tips.

 - Frequently wash your hands with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Avoid close contact with people who are sick.